-- Members of the multi-disciplinary team (MDT) from the hospital who are looking after you - consultant urologist, consultant oncologist and specialist nurses in cancer or urology;
+- Members of the multi-disciplinary team (MDT) from the hospital who are looking after you consultant urologist, consultant oncologist and CNS in cancer or urology;

-- Your GP:
+- Your GP;

 - Your partner;

 - Your family and friends;

 - A prostate cancer support group whose members have experienced prostate cancer.
+Some groups also offer a 'buddy service.'

 Deciding on the best treatment for you isn't always easy or clear-cut.
-The multi-disciplinary team will think about the 'risk' to you from your prostate cancer and will recommend or offer you the treatments they think may be best for you.
+The multidisciplinary team will think about the 'risk' to you from your prostate cancer and will recommend or offer you the treatments they think may be best for you.